Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Closing remarks and future research

 \section{Closing remarks and future research}

-In this work we proposed a unified framework that allows us to recover well-known population genetics models and to find duality relations for some of them.
-Moreover, we extended our analysis to the non-classical setup of non-linear Markov chains and showed that McKean--Vlasov diffusions arise as the limit of non-linear chains.
+In this article we introduced a unified framework that recovers several well-known models from population genetics and, in some cases, reveals new moment dualities.
+We further extended our analysis to the non-classical setting of non-linear Markov chains and showed that, under suitable scaling, their dynamics converge to McKean--Vlasov diffusions.

-As an illustration of the utility of our findings, we conducted a comprehensive study of non-linear Markov chains associated with Wright--Fisher models with measure-dependent mutation rates and the limiting McKean--Vlasov diffusion.
+To illustrate the utility of our approach, we studied in detail non-linear Markov chains associated with Wright--Fisher models whose mutation rates depend on the empirical measure of the population, as well as the limiting McKean--Vlasov diffusion.

-The modeling framework developed in this paper and the corresponding results give rise to a number of intriguing questions for further investigation.
-To start, one may consider extending our setting to model the meta-community level (i.e., a three-level model).
-Our setup makes the modeling itself simple; analyzing the model as we did it for the host and deme levels is more involved and has its own mathematical challenges, which are the subject of ongoing research.
+The present framework raises several directions for further research.
+A natural extension is to incorporate interactions at the meta-community scale, thereby yielding a three-level model (see the discussion and motivation in the Introduction).
+While the modeling itself is straightforward within our setup, a full mathematical analysis comparable to that carried out at the host and deme levels presents new challenges; this is the topic of ongoing work.

-The duality results presented in Section \ref{section:host_level} (see Thms. \ref{th:duality} and \ref{th:moment_duality_II}) have been derived in a purely algebraic manner.
-It is a standard feature in many classical models of population genetics that moment duality can be explained via a coupling between the forward and backward dynamics that relates to a particle picture representation of the former one via time reversal.
-However, despite the existence of a particle picture for the backward process, it is not clear how that relates to the forward evolution, where the particle picture is absent.
-Unveiling such a coupling is part of our current research efforts.
+The duality results in Section~\ref{section:host_level} (Theorem~\ref{th:moment_duality_II}) were established in a purely algebraic manner.
+In many classical models of population genetics, moment duality reflects a coupling between forward and backward dynamics via time reversal, often supported by a particle representation of the forward process.
+In our situation, although a particle picture exists for the backward process, its relation to the forward dynamics remains unclear.
+Constructing such a coupling is part of our current research efforts.

-A final, more conceptual question concerns the extension of the concept of duality, as used in this paper, to non-linear Markov processes.
-While we are unable to present any concrete solutions at this time, we believe this to be a topic worthy of investigation.
+Finally, a more conceptual challenge is to understand how the notion of duality employed here may extend to non-linear Markov processes.
+Although we are unable to provide concrete solutions at this stage, we believe this to be a promising direction for future investigation.\\